 Radiant Barriers and Overlays

-Applying overlays on existing roofs helps to deflect the heat away from the building.
+Applying overlays on existing roofs helps deflect heat away.
 Our experts also use built-up roof membranes.
 These membranes have the acronym BUR.
 They improve the insulation of mobile home roofs.
 They also use radiant barriers to help the roof cool when it is too hot.
 They install reflective materials to deflect the heat away and keep the house cool.
-Materials such as reflective spray treatment and aluminum are installed in the space between the roof and the home’s interior.
+Reflective spray treatment and aluminum are installed between the roof and the interior.
 These act as barriers and keep the heat out of the home.
 White Flat Tile Roof tiles come in a variety of colors, but white is the best to keep temperatures down.
 These tiles are made of elastomeric materials, ceramic, fiber, and cement.
 They reflect heat and will serve you for an extended period.